gordonje/multco_prop_sales/README.md

 multo_prop_taxes
 ================

-This is a repo for a project for which I was contracted to assist another journalist.
-It started of as scraping Multnomah County, Oregon, property sales information from [http://multcoproptax.org/](http://multcoproptax.org/), then sort of snowballed from there.
+This is a repo for a project on which I collaborated with another investigative journalist in Oregon.
+We started of as scraping Multnomah County, Oregon, property sales information from [http://multcoproptax.org/](http://multcoproptax.org/), then sort of snowballed from there.

 Dependencies